-Thousands of asylum seekers have packed up their things and are headed for Australia after the Government announced it would allow the Biloela family to temporarily reunite in Perth after three years locked in a cage on a small island.
+Thousands of asylum seekers have packed up their things and are headed for Australia after the Government announced it would allow the Murugappan family to temporarily return to Bileola after three years locked in a cage on a small island.

-The move angered hardliners within the Government, who said there would be consequences for compassion.
+The move angered hardliners within the Opposition, who said there would be consequences for compassion.
 “This was a test of our nerve and we blinked,” one MP said.

 “Now everyone is going to think that all they have to do to get into this country is spend 1,000 days locked up on an island without any social interaction, and then wait for their child to contract a life-threatening blood disease.
 Talk about rolling out the welcome mat.